Skip to main content

 Treatment:

-• Postural drainage uses body position and gravity to help bring up sputum (mucus) from your lungs.
+- Postural drainage uses body position and gravity to help bring up sputum (mucus) from your lungs.
 Your healthcare provider will place you in different positions to help the sputum drain to larger air passages.
-Then you can cough it out more easily.
-Your provider may also lightly clap on your back and chest with his or her hands.
+This helps you cough it out more easily.
+Your provider may also lightly clap on your back and chest with open hands.
 Your provider may put a small machine that vibrates on your skin.
 This breaks up the sputum in your lungs, making it easier to cough up.
 Postural drainage may make it easier for you to breathe, decrease the chance of infection, and help you get better faster.

-• Noninvasive positive-pressure ventilation (NPPV) may help you breathe without using a breathing tube in your throat.
-Instead, a machine helps your lungs fill with air by using a mask or a mouthpiece.
+- Noninvasive positive-pressure ventilation, or NPPV, may be used to help you breathe.
+A machine helps your lungs fill with air by using a mask or a mouthpiece.
 If a mask is used, it may go over your nose and mouth, or just your nose.
 Extra oxygen may be given to you through the machine.
-NPPV may help you avoid needing a breathing tube, or may be used if you do not want one.

 Treatment options